digicatapult/veritable-poc/README.md

 The goal of this part is to show, after creating a DID Communication channel between Consortiq and Alice, how to create a set of credentials together with how to create a credential schema plus definition.

-To begin, we assume that you already have the backend up and running activated with `start.sh` ( the Indy-based VON network plus the Aries agent Python system ).
+To begin, we assume that you already have the backend up and running activated with `./scripts/start.sh` ( the Indy-based VON network plus the Aries agent Python system ).
 As it stands, the current DLT network is made out of virtual nodes that sit on the same local machine but, ultimately, these will be run by trusted members of the aviation ecosystem.

 You can demonstrate that the underlying ledger is up and that the four validator nodes are operational by displaying the DLT Explorer in a new tab and by browsing through a few transactions ( **[localhost:9000](http://localhost:9000)** and **[localhost:9000/browse/domain](http://localhost:9000/browse/domain)** ).